lagimik/PartnerCrucible/ModernWorkSolutionArea.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[FastTrack Partner Community Portal](https://m365-specialty-partner.powerappsportals.com/knowledgebase/article/KB-01160/en-us) | Sales, delivery, and marketing assets to use when delivering the FastTrack Method| FastTrack
 [FastTrack Ready approved partners](https://cloudpartners.transform.microsoft.com/fasttrack-ready-approved-partners?culture=en-us&country=us) | FastTrack for Microsoft 365 helps organizations enable hybrid work with expert guidance – delivered remotely by Microsoft engineers and approved FastTrack Ready partners as a benefit of your eligible subscription. | Transform
 [FastTrack Program Terms](https://cloudpartners.transform.microsoft.com/download?assetname=assets%2FFeb-27-2023-FY23-FastTrack-Ready-Partner-Agreement.pdf&download=1) | These terms and conditions (“Terms and Conditions”) contain the requirements to participate in the FastTrack Ready Partner (“FRP”) Program (“Program”). | Transform
+[FastTrack Migration Support Team (MST)](https://fasttrack.microsoft.com/v2/en-us/help) | The FastTrack Migration Support Team (MST) focuses on the core FastTrack Migration Platform, which covers areas including the FastTrack Portal, the Migration Hub and Power BI reporting.
+MST also covers internal tooling, such as scheduling, orchestration, and execution.
+If you can’t find the help you are looking for, consider opening a support ticket at the bottom of the page, or email your FastTrack Partner (if applicable) for onboarding, prerequisites, or general questions.
+The Migration Support team is available 24 hours a day, 7 days a week.| FAstTrack

 ## M365 Roadmap and Trials